-Many of my posts are inspired by questions from my clients, or from SLAKE discussions, or questions from Quora (for which I am a Top Writer).
+Many of my posts are inspired by questions from my clients, or from SLAKE discussions, or questions from Quora (for which I am a Top Writer in certain categories).
 This one came from authors and writers asking great questions at a SLAKE meeting.
 It is actually a two-part answer, and it won’t be an exhaustive answer, just an introduction to a super-helpful set of observations and principles that can greatly improve your fiction writing— and your nonfiction too, although in nonfiction you’ll employ these tools a bit less frequently.
 Maybe.

 The first part addresses Dwight Swain’s insights to mid-level story structure (scene-by-scene, within a short story or within a chapter).
 The second part at least begins to unpack Dwight Swain’s core insight to micro-level story structure (paragraph by paragraph), called the MRU.

 Let me begin by putting the idea of “Scenes and Sequels” and the mysterious MRU into larger context.
 It’s important to understand that all this stuff has nothing to do with characterization, description, voice, style… in other words, nothing to do with your wordcraft, your artistic skill as a writer.
 Consider “eloquence” as a completely separate world from “coherence.”
 Understanding this difference is one of the things that separates professional writers from casual writers.
 “Coherence” has to do with structure: it is the work of an architect or a design engineer.
 “Eloquence” has to do with craft: it is the work of an artisan or a carpenter, a construction engineer.